Istanbul Food Guide

 The Armenian Balyan Family constructed Dolmabahçe Palace as ordered by Sultan Abdulmecid.
 The Sultan decided to have this palace built as he thought Topkapı was old and deteriorating.
 Further, he wanted the Ottoman Empire to possess a palace that would rival the many luxurious castles and palaces in Europe.

 Dolmabahçe Palace was used in two different periods: 1856-1887 and 1902-1922.
 That would make this one of the last residences of the Ottoman sultans.
-Interestingly the last sultan to live here was also called Abdulmecid.
+Interestingly, the last sultan to live here was also called Abdulmecid.

 Gates of Dolmabahçe Palace

 In the intervening period, the sultan used Yıldız Palace.
 As a result of building his new palace, the royal family found themselves in a bit of a conundrum.
-The economy had collapsed so much that Europe has referred to the Ottoman Empire as the ‘sick man.’
+The economy had collapsed so much that Europe referred to the Ottoman Empire as the ‘sick man.’

 During the republic period, this palace was converted to a Presidential House.
 Mustafa Kemal Atatürk used the palace as a summer house, and he wrote some of his essential works here.